tc39/notes/es9/2018-05/may-24.md

 DD: There is no way.
 If you want to add something with `valueOf` it'll invoke `valueOf`

-JHD: We dont have to dig into it here and now — I think there is a subtle difference of thennable than `valueOf`.
+JHD: We dont have to dig into it here and now — I think there is a subtle difference of thenable than `valueOf`.
 I agree a generic anti protocol approach is bad though.

 BFS: We're talking about webcompat concerns.
 Is dynamic import shipped?